-Quiet Valley Living Historical Farm is a living historical museum that demonstrates life during the previous centuries and how technology changed existence for the farm family.
+Quiet Valley Living Historical Farm is a living history museum that demonstrates agrarian life of 19th century Pennsylvania and the various tasks the farm family performed as part of their daily lives.

 What is the Date and Where is it?

-Harvest Festival always falls during Columbus Day weekend on the Saturday and Sunday.
+Harvest Festival always falls during the Saturday and Sunday of Columbus Day weekend in the month of October.
 The times are from 10am to 5pm.

 Quiet Valley Living Historical Farm is located in Stroudsburg Pennsylvania.
 We are conveniently close to Route 80, 209, and 33 making us easy to visit.
 For specific directions please visit our Direction Page.